angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 >**Observations:**
 >
 > After a short period of time the container is restarted.
 Indeed a pod ensure his contained containers are still up and running.
-This is the first level of self healing we can find in Kubenetes.
+This is the first level of self healing we can find in Kubernetes.

 # Config map

 *A config map is used to store configurations and apply it to a pod / container.
-You can create a config map from a directory, a file or again a litteral value.*
+You can create a config map from a directory, a file or again a literal value.*

+// cspell:disable-next-line -- disables checking till the end of the next line.

 <img src="images/configmap.png"/>